SiameseNorm: Breaking the Barrier to Reconciling Pre/Post-Norm: Experiments

-\paragraph{Superiority of SiameseNorm} Across all learning rate configurations, our proposed SiameseNorm demonstrates exceptional training stability and performance.
-In particular, it achieves a performance breakthrough reaching a PPL of $10.43$ in Setting B. This represents a significant \textbf{reduction of 0.3} compared to the strongest baseline, underscoring that our fusion approach not only inherits the optimization benefits of Pre-Norm but also fully leverages the superior expressive capacity of Post-Norm architectures.
+\textbf{Superiority of SiameseNorm} Across all learning rate configurations, our proposed SiameseNorm demonstrates exceptional training stability and performance.
+In particular, it achieves the best PPL of $10.43$ in Setting B, which represents a significant \textbf{reduction of 0.3} compared to the strongest baseline, underscoring that our fusion approach not only inherits the optimization benefits of Pre-Norm but also leverages the superior expressive capacity of Post-Norm architectures.
 Furthermore, with a higher learning rate of $2\times 10^{-3}$, SiameseNorm achieves a substantial accuracy of $39.6\%$ on Arithmetic tasks, far exceeding the random baseline $25\%$ and the range $28\%$ to $31\%$ typical of other methods.
 This \textbf{41\% relative improvement} over Pre-Norm further validates the superior capacity of our architecture for sequential reasoning.